 - Secure high value items: Take any valuables home or consider installing a security system you can arm while you are away for the winter.

-- Contact your neighbours: Ask any neighbours who will be staying all year or who visit more frequently to check on your home periodically.
+- Contact your neighbors: Ask any neighbors who will be staying all year or who visit more frequently to check on your home periodically.
 Leave your contact information with the local police in case of emergency.